JSLess/JSLess.GitHub.IO/data/posts/CSS-Event-Listeners-Sparks.md

 ## TLDR

-Using CSS resources loading behavior to observe user interactions.
+Using the loading behavior of CSS resources to observe user interactions.

 <br>